 Dear Prospective Graduate Student,

-In Fall 2011, almost 2000 graduate students at UA were underrepresented minority, i.e., Hispanic, Native American and African American, a 53% increase in 10 years.
-UA students from underrepresented backgrounds represent 18% of the graduate student body, a much higher representation than any other Research I, AAU-member university in the country.*
+In Fall 2016, over 1500 graduate students at UA were underrepresented minority, i.e., Hispanic, Native American and African American.
+UA students from underrepresented backgrounds represent 21% of the graduate student body.

 URM retention rates and grade point averages are on par with those of all other graduate students.
-Currently, the UA ranks number 1 in the country for PhDs earned by Native American students, and number 8 in the number of PhDs earned by Latinos, surpassed only by universities that graduate a much larger total number of PhDs.**
+According to the National Science Foundation's Survey of Earned Doctorates (2011-2015), the UA ranks number 1 in the country for PhDs earned by Native American students, and number 7 in the number of PhDs earned by Latinos, surpassed only by universities that graduate a much larger total number of PhDs.

-Please do not hesitate to contact me or my staff if we can be of assistance in your obtaining a graduate degree at The University of Arizona.
+Please do not hesitate to contact us if we can be of assistance in your obtaining a graduate degree at The University of Arizona.